-Michigan public and academic libraries.
+Michigan public and academic libraries and library cooperatives.
 Public libraries must be legally established and eligible for state aid at the time of application.
 Academic libraries must be accredited by the Higher Learning Commission.

 The Library of Michigan announces each fiscal year whether competitive grant funds are available.
 The grant period is one year (October 1 - September 30) and funding is from $5,000 to $25,000.

 - Application Due - Wednesday, May 31st by 5:00 PM EST

 - Grants Award Period - October 1 - September 30

 Application webinars are REQUIRED.
 Please attend in person or watch the recording available here after the date of the webinar.

 - Grant Program Informational webinar - Tuesday, February 28 at 2:00 PM - Recording